rxshabN/patreon-clone/README.md

 ## Issues

-- To report a bug or suggest a new feature or any improvements to the site, <a href="https://github.com/rxshabN/patreon-clone/issues">click here<a/>
+- To report a bug or suggest a new feature or any improvements to the site <a href="https://github.com/rxshabN/patreon-clone/issues">click here<a/>